Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Radiation Therapy

-Considerations for radiation therapy are based on the potential for surgery, with or without chemotherapy, to obtain local control without loss of critical organs or significant functional, cosmetic, or psychological impairment.
+Considerations for radiation therapy are based on the potential for surgery, with or without chemotherapy, to obtain local control without loss of critical organs or significant functions, or causing cosmetic or psychological impairment.
 This will vary according to the following:

 Radiation therapy can be given preoperatively or postoperatively.
 It can also be used as definitive therapy in rare situations in which surgical resection is not performed.[